alatnet/Lumberyard-SQLite-Gem/README.md

 The lua syntax is basicly a slight variation of the C syntax.
 For example, sqlite3_errcode becomes SQLite.ErrCode.
 Do note that some functions may have shorter names than the C++ version.
-Any C++ function that has Out parameters are multi returned in Lua starting with the C++ return then Out parameters.
+Any C\\C++ function that has Out parameters are multi returned in Lua starting with the C++ return then Out parameters.
 Constants and Enums are provided with variation.
 SQLITE_*name* becomes SQLite.*name*.

 ## Lumberyard Specific Lua